SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    -> let eAcute: Character = "\u{E9}"                         // é
    << // eAcute : Character = "é"
    -> let combinedEAcute: Character = "\u{65}\u{301}"          // e followed by ́
-   << // combinedEAcute : Character = "é"
+   << // combinedEAcute : Character = "é"
    /> eAcute is \(eAcute), combinedEAcute is \(combinedEAcute)
-   </ eAcute is é, combinedEAcute is é
+   </ eAcute is é, combinedEAcute is é

 Extended grapheme clusters are a flexible way to represent many complex script characters as a single ``Character`` value.